cloudflare/cloudflare-docs/content/ssl/origin-configuration/ssl-modes/off.md

 ## Required setup

-There is no required set up for this option.
+There is no required setup for this option.

 ## Limitations